 2008-09: IndieGoGo and Kickstarter launch; reward-based crowdfunding goes mainstream

 The financial crisis of 2008-09 seems to have been a game-changer for the crowdfunding sector.
 Amidst the perceived collapse of the financial markets, many people turned to the Internet, and to each other, to seek funding.
 This period also marks the launch of two modern crowdfunding giants – IndieGoGo (2008) and Kickstarter (2009) as well as the proliferation of many other, niche crowdfunding sites.
 In just five years, crowdfunding has grown by 1,000% and the number of platforms globally has surpassed 450.

 2012-13: First crowdfunding regulations are introduced.

 The British policymakers soon followed suit – in 2013, a set of rules was proposed regulating investment-based crowdfunding activities for the first time.
-In 2019, the UK went a step further and included top debt-based crowdfunding platforms in the Coronavirus Business Interruption Loan Scheme, recognising the crucial role they play in channelling funds to the British businesses.
+In 2019, the UK went a step further and included top debt-based crowdfunding platforms in the Coronavirus Business Interruption Loan Scheme, recognizing the crucial role they play in channeling funds to British businesses.

 2020: The highest-funded reward-based crowdfunding campaign to date is run.

 Cloud Imperium Games has raised over $317 million for the development of their video game Star Citizen, breaking a record funding volume for a single project.
 They have been crowdfunding since 2012, both through crowdfunding platforms such as Kickstarter and their own website.
 They are unlikely to stay on top for a long time though – the record gets beaten rather frequently, which just shows how dynamic the sector is.